Valstagna: Rally

 Valstagna, and specifically the narrow road that connects Valstagna to the town of Foza, hosts an important stage of the race "Rally Città di Bassano".
 Considering the difficulty to complete the road in a good time (and without crashes), the road is often referred to as the "University of the Rally".

-Historically, this road was built by Wirld War I soldiers in order to provide the Italian army with supplies, and comprehends a sequence of approximately 20 turns and a few galleries.
+Historically, this road was built by World War I soldiers in order to provide the Italian army with supplies, and consists of a sequence of approximately 20 turns and a few galleries.

 The same road was part of the semi-final stage of the 2017 Giro d'Italia and is a quite popular up-hill training area for local cyclists.

 Additionally, the Valsugana Cycle Path which connects the Levico Lake with Bassano del Grappa, passes through Valstagna.
 The Valsugana Cycle path is overall 80 km long and is specifically designed for road cycling.
 However, the smooth surface of its road enables to perform activities such as rollerskating, especially in the tract between Collicello (north of Valstagna) and Levico.
 This Cycle Path can easily connect with the larger itineraries "Munchen-Venezia cycle route" which connect Munich to Venice and the "Toblach to Tarvisio cycle route" which links Italy, Austria and Slovenia.

 WW1 road connecting Valstagna to Foza (left of the picture).